 On St. Patrick’s Day 2018, 6 bars used the “Ripples Effect” to wow their customers.

-Ripples’ Digital Marketing Manager Geva Telem shares all the details on how this campaign came to be:
+Ripples’ Product Marketing Manager Geva Telem shares all the details on how this campaign came to be:

 I joined Ripples in Spring 2017.
 The Coffee Ripples product impressed me, but as soon as I signed the paperwork they started talking about their (now our) next innovation – Beer Ripples – a new beer product, and a perfect match for Guinness and its amazing, silky foam head that lasts long after the glass leaves the tap.